jeffpar/pcjs.v1/disks/pc/apps/microsoft/README.md

 Microsoft Applications
 ---

-Demos are available for these Microsoft applications:
+Information is available for these Microsoft applications:

 * [Microsoft Chart](chart/)
 * [Microsoft Word](word/)